Trial for remaining suspect in Bluffs double murder set for Feb. 18

 During an investigation of whether Damrow’s use of deadly force was justified, he was asked why he decided to fire his weapon, Wilber said.

 “His specific quote was, ‘I felt he was going to kill her right there.
-If I didn’t do anything, she was going to die.’”
+If I didn’t do anything, she was going to die,’” Wilber said.

 Wilber concluded that Damrow was justified in firing his weapon and decided the officer would not be charged.